necro-nemesis/LabyrinthAP/README.md

 ## Support us

-LokiAP is free software, but powered by your support.
+LokiAP is free software but powered by your support.
 If you find it beneficial or wish to contribute to inspire ongoing development small donations are greatly appreciated.

 - Loki Donation Address:
 ```sh